brettdavies/ChatGenius/db/README.md

 # Database Management

 This directory contains database schema definitions and migration files for the ChatGenius application.
-The database is now hosted on Supabase.
+The database is hosted on Railway.

 ## Directory Structure